-Green’s pools, Denmark
+Green’s Pools, Denmark

 Between Denmark and Walpole, this sheltered beach features some huge granite rocks.
 White sand and pools of water make this a very sheltered beach from winter to summer.

 This photo was taken in winter and during the summer months it fills up with people flocking to the beach.
-It can be very busy during tourist season but less so during school weeks.
+It can be very busy during the tourist season but less so during school weeks.

-FLinders Bay, Augusta
+Flinders Bay, Augusta